-Genevieve Leung is the director of Asian Pacific American Studies and affiliated faculty in the Asian Pacific Studies MA program.
-She has a BA in Linguistics from UC Berkeley and dual MA degrees in Linguistics (TESOL) and Education (Language and Literacy) from UC Davis.
+Genevieve Leung is the academic director of the Asian Pacific Studies MA program and director of the Asian Pacific American Studies minor.
+She has a BA in linguistics from UC Berkeley and dual MA degrees in linguistics (TESOL) and education (Language and Literacy) from UC Davis.
 She received her PhD in Educational Linguistics from the University of Pennsylvania.
-She has taught high school English in Japan, as well as English writing, effective communication, reading and vocabulary courses at Stanford University.
+She has taught high school English in Japan, as well as English writing, effective communication, and reading and vocabulary courses at Stanford University.
 She was the co-instructor of the TESOL Workshop at the University of Pennsylvania, training novice ESL teachers in the fundamentals of TESOL.
 Genevieve is also very interested in heritage language maintenance, particularly of Chinese Americans of Cantonese and Toisanese/Hoisan-wa language backgrounds.

 - Program Director, Asian Pacific American Studies

 - University of Pennsylvania, Ph.D. in Educational Linguistics

 - ICCS-NCTU/IICS-UST Short Term Visiting Scholar, National Chiao-Tung University, 2018

 - Foundation for Scholarly Exchange/Fulbright Teacher Training Award (Taiwan), 2017-2018